concord-consortium/rigse/doc/docker.md

 `config/app_environment_variables.yml` are automatically copied from their `.sample.yml` counterparts when you run `docker-compose up` if they do not exist.
 If they already exist, they will not be updated.
 If they already exist then there is a good chance they will not be configured correctly for Docker.
-You can delete these files and run `docker-compose restart` which will fix things.
+If you are not using unison to sync your local files (see below), you can delete these files and run

+    docker-compose build app # make sure you have the latest app image docker-compose up app    # recreate the app container from this image

+If you are using unison then you should delete your unison volume first to be safe.
+You can't delete a volume that is still attached to containers, so you also need to delete all of the containers using the unison volume (pretty much everything):

+    docker-compose down              # stop all containers and remove them docker volume ls                 # list all of the volumes docker volume rm {portal}_unison # remove the unison volume docker-compose build app         # make sure you have the latest app image docker-compose up unison         # start unison container, so you can resync the files
+    # in a new terminal
+    docker/dev/start-unison.sh       # start unison OS X server
+    # in a new terminal
+    docker-compose up                # start rest of services

-Also, when `config/database.yml` is not present yet, `docker-compose up` will copy it and run `rake db:setup`. `rake db:setup` erases any data in your database, so be careful.
+Also, when `config/database.yml` is not present yet, `docker-compose up` will copy it and run `rake db:setup`.
+This running of `rake db:setup` will erase any data in the mysql service created by docker-compose, so be careful if you have data in this docker managed database.

 ## Docker Compose Overrides